bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

 but as I watched, I felt dissuaded, and allowed the procedure unabated.

-The body that lays there would have been livid but I recall so piercingly vivid my father's he'd have found this hilarious
+The body that rests there would have been livid, but I recall so piercingly vivid, my father's laughing eyes, cried runny, and his gruff voice saying "damn, that's funny"